Theme

 Partners

-The 10th Anniversary Conference of the MENASP Network is organised in the framework of the MENASP-CP project led by the MENASP Network (University of Bath) in partnership with the Overseas Development Institute (ODI).
+The 10th Anniversary Conference of the MENASP Network was organised in the framework of the MENASP-CP project led by the MENASP Network (University of Bath) in partnership with the Overseas Development Institute (ODI).
 Funded by the UK Arts and Humanities Research Council’s Global Challenges Research Fund, the project brings together a host of UK and international research leaders and partner organisations to undertake an ambitious programme of cross-disciplinary innovation and capability development in the governance of social policy in the Middle East and North Africa region.
-The conference partners are:
+The conference partners were: